api3dao/old-api3-docs/guides/api-integration.md

 method:   GET
 ```
 Here, `GET` refers to an [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
-This implies that we could have another API operation that is specified as:
+This implies that we could have had another API operation that can be specified as:
 ```
 path:     /v1/getdata
 method:   POST